libopencm3/libopencm3/README.md

    behavior can be specified by setting `FP_FLAGS`.

    Currently, M4F cores default to `-mfloat-abi=hard -mfpu=fpv4-sp-d16`,
-   M7 core defaults to double precision `-mfloat-abi=hard -mfpu=fpv5-d16`
+   M7 cores defaults to double precision `-mfloat-abi=hard -mfpu=fpv5-d16` if available, and single precision `-mfloat-abi=hard -mfpu=fpv5-sp-d16` otherwise.
-   and other architectures to no FP flags forcing to use software computation.
+   Other architectures use no FP flags, in otherwords, traditional softfp.

    You may find which FP_FLAGS you can use in particular architecture in readme.txt shipped with gcc-arm-embedded package.